 When we first got the idea to look into a camper van, we figured that since they included the "tow vehicle" they'd be a lot more expensive that the prices we've become familiar with for vintage travel trailers.
 We were wrong.

 Searching for van pricing information turns out to be pretty frustrating on Edmunds or Kelly Blue Book.
 The sites tend to value just the base van before the conversion.
 Your best pricing guide comes from following eBay auctions and searching the web to see what dealers are offering for used models will give you a good thermometer on camper van price ranges.

-After seeing that new conversion vans are for sale in the $40,000 - $50,000 range, we were really surprised to discover that you can buy a used conversion van nicely loaded with reasonable mileage for anywhere in the $2,000 - $11,000 range.
-Vans seem to be largely undervalued perhaps due to their relative obscurity in camping circles.
+After seeing that new conversion vans are for sale in the $40,000 - $50,000 range, we were really surprised to discover that (in 2014) you could buy a used conversion van nicely loaded with reasonable mileage for anywhere in the $2,000 - $11,000 range.
+At the time, vans were largely undervalued.

 After our research, we felt that older model vans are a good value and offer all the functionality of the new vans.
-Although they lack in interior glamour (as do most of the RVs available sadly), I think I can fix this myself for relatively low cost.
+And I love a good cosmetic renovation; even though I'd never before done a vehicle!

 Where Do You Find a Conversion Van for Sale?
 And Where Do You Do Your RV Cost Research?

-Then, using the "advanced search" feature, with keywords like "camper van," "conversion van" "class B" motor home, you can even check "sold" auction ending prices.
-Once you have a sense of what's available and what the pricing is like you'll have a better sense of what's a good deal if you see a van for sale by owner on the side of the road like we did!
+Then, using the "advanced search" feature with keywords like "camper van," "conversion van," and "class B" motor home, you can even check "sold" auction ending prices.
+Once you have a sense of what's available and what the pricing is like, you'll have a better sense of what's a good deal if you see a van for sale by owner on the side of the road, like we did!
 Happy searching!

 Sites Where You Can Judge Van Pricing